-I’m an interior designer passionate about vibrant, practical, personality filled spaces.
+I’m a colour-loving interior designer who lives for vibrant, bold and personality filled spaces.

 Me + interior design.

-Degree completed, I got a job and got on with life – but that pull to interior design was still strong and wasn’t going to be ignored.
-So four years after graduating from uni, I found a home study interior design course and got stuck in.
+Degree completed, I got a job and got on with life – but that pull to interior design was still strong, so four years after graduating from uni, I found a home study interior design course and got stuck in.
 Just under two years later I earned my diploma.

-Even though I was ridiculously and hugely inconsistent, it gave me the space I needed to experiment and figure out how to share the things I loved about interior design.
+Though I was ridiculously inconsistent, it gave me the space I needed to experiment and figure out how to share the things I loved about interiors and design.
 I had no idea that I’d still be here all these years later – but I’m very happy the blog has evolved into a colour haven and place of inspiration for anyone who wants to live a little louder!